apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 ### Issues

-I am not on Twitter but if you need help with this guide you can create an issue on the repo and I will help you there.
+If you need help with this guide you can create an issue on the repo and I will help you there.